Top 5 Misconceptions About Mentoring: What Mentoring Is Not

 Historically, mentoring has been a pretty hierarchal affair.
 A relatively senior mentor would pass on their knowledge, expertise, and experience to a more junior/younger mentee.

 However, as the world has changed and evolved, so has mentoring.
-And today, it’s is more of a two-way street than ever before.
+And today, it’s is more of a two-way street where both people bring something valuable to the table.

 A rapidly evolving consumer and business landscape, as well as the incessant march of technology, means that we all need to lean on each other for specific knowledge, expertise, networks, and increasingly important soft skills.